 Besides color, some shields differ in form.
 Some double-shielded wheel cores are flat on one and curved on the other side.
 If you ever encounter these and both are of the same color, use the flat side as the bearing’s face.

-Nevertheless, no evidence proves that there is one direction bearings should always face for exceptional results.
+Nevertheless, no evidence proves that there are one direction bearings should always face for exceptional results.
 So, if you ever bought a set of double-shielded bearings with identical ball covers, you can install them with either side facing out.

 - What if I used a shield-less bearing?